 Next, one needs to have the patience and discipline to stick with it, through both the up and downswings.

 Also, there are steps one can take to reduce the variance in value betting, such as placing on lower odds, only placing 1 trade per game, placing trades close to kick-off, using a proportional staking strategy such as the Kelly Criterion, and limiting it to 30% of the Kelly.

 Also, one should apply a max stake size.
 I operate with 1% of my overall bankroll.
 It is possible to set it higher and also to use a higher Kelly % if one wants to take more risk and increase the turnover.

 Bookmakers limit winning players and how to increase your lifetime value

-In part 2 of this article series we will have put some numbers on the different input factors that affect potential earnings and run some simulations.
+In the second part of this article series, we will have put some numbers on the different input factors that affect potential earnings and run some simulations.